We help residents live their lives with attractive senior housing options, acclaimed services and our legendary “culture of care.”

 We aim to love, honor and care for our residents with exceptional service, enthusiasm and integrity.

-Carlton Senior Living Sacramento-Enhanced, an active alternative to a nursing home, strives to create an atmosphere that supports and upholds the dignity of our resident's individual lifestyles.
-We offer a wide range of services for seniors including Enhanced On-Site Nursing, Medication and Diabetic Management.
-This Community offers a smaller environment that specializes in providing for those residents who may need enhanced cares services.
-Our Executive Director, with 21 years of senior living experience and 13 years of Carlton experience, leads a team that is committed to Love, Honor and Provide for our residents.
+Carlton Senior Living Concord, our exclusively Independent Living Community, strives to create an atmosphere that supports and enhances the individual lifestyles of our residents.
+Our residents enjoy large apartments with full kitchens, walk out balconies, a beautifully landscaped courtyard, an underground parking garage and all of the benefits of being just down the road from exciting Downtown Concord.
+We offer a wide range of services for seniors including transportation, engaging resident-tailored programming, meal service and exciting outings.
+Carlton Senior Living Concord's Executive Director, with 11 years of senior living experience, leads a team that is committed to Love, Honor and Provide for our residents.
 Our Communities are designed to provide a rich environment where being valued, respected and loved is a natural daily occurrence.
-We invite you to see why 100% of our family members and residents would recommend us.
-(Formerly known as Crown Plaza of Sacramento)Learn more about
+We invite you to see why 99% of Carlton family members would recommend us.
+(Formerly known as Chateau on Broadway)Learn More About